-In "How the Coronavirus has Affected Maryland Courts and What That Means for Litigation During and After the Crisis," I discussed how the coronavirus pandemic was affecting Maryland courts.
+In “How the Coronavirus has Affected Maryland Courts and What That Means for Litigation During and After the Crisis,” we discussed how the coronavirus pandemic was affecting Maryland courts.

 Since then, each Chief Judge has entered additional orders.
-Here, I will summarize each of those orders and their effects, along with an Executive Order issued by Governor Larry Hogan.
+Here, we will summarize each of those orders and their effects, along with an Executive Order issued by Governor Larry Hogan.

 Maryland State Courts

 - March 25: All foreclosure proceedings regarding residential properties; all foreclosure proceedings regarding tax sales of residential properties; all executions on liens against residential properties; all actions for possession of residential properties, including eviction procedures in District Court; and all new proceedings regarding any of those actions are stayed immediately.
 However, if “the parties can demonstrate that a delay of a residential foreclosure will place an undue burden on the defendant, a consent motion to lift stay to allow ratification, signed by the defendant, shall be considered on an expedited basis.”

 - March 27: In appeals from actions originating in Baltimore City, Montgomery County, and Prince George’s County (which are not yet covered by Maryland’s electronic filing system, MDEC), counsel and self-represented parties may file papers through the MDEC system.

 - March 31: Postponing April 30, May 1, and May 4 oral arguments in the Court of Appeals; and providing that the arguments that had been scheduled for April 2 and April 3, but which were postponed by the March 17 Administrative Order, are rescheduled for May 12 and 13, and those arguments might be held via video conferencing or other electronic means.